VN-Lab/IEEE-APP-CONTEST/README.md

 This app also provides quick information and helps you to dial emergency number or shows nearest hospital / doctor in case you develop novel corona virus symptoms.

 The features of the app includes:
-1. Satistics about the people affected
+1. Statistics about the people affected
 2. Protection measures
 3. Latest news & updates
 4. Guides to help work from home